FluxBP/cth/MANUAL.md

 You can create a `myapp-tester` project on its own project directory and repository to extend cth to your Leap dapp.

-Usually, you will want to create a `tools/` subdirectory under that project directory, and write an e.g. Javascript library (not a module; just a plain .js file, for example, that can be `require()`'d) that provides functions that can be invoked by the shebang Javascript `run` files that implement your automated tests.
+Usually, you will want to create a `tools/` subdirectory under that project directory, and write an e.g. Javascript library (not a module; just a subdirectory with plain .js file, for example, that can be `require()`'d) that provides functions that can be invoked by the shebang Javascript `run` files that implement your automated tests.
 Note that those custom libraries will already have access to all cth test libraries by default, since those would already be in the e.g. `NODE_PATH` so your test libraries can just load them, just like the test `run` scripts would.
 This allows your app's test library to wrap cth's test library calls, allowing you to provide e.g. a custom test initialization and test finish calls that would manage calling the cth init and finish functions internally, while adding more to the init and finish events.

 ## cth scripts